 The $\mu$ Tasker simulator runs under VisualStudio and has two build configurations.
 The default is Debug, which we have been using up to now.
-The second is uTasker LM3S6XXX.
+The second is uTasker LPC23XX with GNU build.
 This does the same as the first configuration but automatically starts a GNU post-build when the VisualStudio project builds successfully.
 This is simply the call of a bat file which starts the GNU build, but the advantage is that the output of the GNU build appears in the compile windows.

 To activate the GNU build option you simply need to set this as active configuration.
-In addition you will have to have to set up the bat file to suit the local GNU compiler - just open the bat file and modify the paths so that the GNU tools are found.
-You will also have to ensure that the version of the GNU compiler that you have does indeed support the Cortex M3.
+In addition you will may to have to set up the bat file to suit the local GNU compiler - just open the bat file and modify the paths so that the GNU tools are found.